Skating at Tacoma's Frozen Fountain ice rink. Credit: Tiffany Doerr Guerzon

 This is the largest holiday ice skating rink around, located in Bellevue's Downtown Park, and it has decent real ice.
 There is a viewing tent with benches, and a concession area selling hot drinks and snacks onsite.
 Note the nearest restrooms are at the playground nearby.
 (If you've not been, do not miss the park's absolutely epic Inspiration Playground.)

-Schedule: Daily through Jan.
-13, with hours varying each week.
+Schedule: Opens Nov.
+29, with hours varying each week.
 Skating is even open on Christmas!

-Prices: $15 for adults, $10 for children, includes skate rental; discount if you have your own skates.
-(On Mondays, Alaska Airlines Visa sponsors free skate sessions; show a card and get two free passes.)
+Prices: Weekend rate is $15 for adults, $13 for children, includes skate rental; discount if you have your own skates or skate on a weekday.
+Free skate lessons are offered on select days.

 Stroller Skate Thursdays: Skate and push a stroller around the ice skating rink on select Thursdays, view the schedule for times.